ExpressLRS/Docs/docs/quick-start/binding.md

 ---
 template: main.html
 description: Binding ExpressLRS is easy!
-With the Binding Phrase, no button presses needed!
+With the Binding Phrase, no button presses are needed!
 Manual Binding is also available if pressing buttons is your thing.
 ---

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/quick-start.png)

-Binding can be done with either a hard coded unique Binding Phrase or in a more traditional way where you put the receiver and transmitter into bind mode, and they link up.
+Binding can be done with either a hard-coded unique Binding Phrase or in a more traditional way where you put the receiver and transmitter into bind mode, and they link up.

 If you'll be updating or reflashing your ExpressLRS firmware into your device anyway, using a Binding Phrase is a no-brainer.